Identifies this part of the processing

 property: (Required) The name of the property to be populated.

-value: The value to be assigned to the property if it is not calculated by a Bean shell script or by the
+value: The value to be assigned to the property, if it is not calculated by a Bean shell script.

 false to indicate if the value is to be appended to any existing value in the property.

 false to indicate if a newline separator should be appended to an existing value before appending the new value.

 false to indicate if the value should be encoded to make it suitable for later use as a URL parameter.

 Contains command elements that are executed when the condition evaluates to true.
 See condition for more details.

 <condition> tests that some processing state is present.
 When its test expression evaluates to true, execution proceeds into the contained elements.
 When the test expression does not evaluate to true, then the contained elements are skipped.
 This element contains the following attribute: